theodorewahle/workshop-ws-04-16-static-gen/README.md

   </header>
 ```
  * Awesome!
 Now if we had multiple pages or repeated the same element, we only have to change it in one place

   ##### Tags:
-   * Tags are denoted by curly braces and percent signs: `{%` and `%}`.
+   * Tags are denoted by curly braces and percent signs.
 Tags control the logic and control flow for the project.
    * We'll start by implementing a for loop into our webpage to make laying out our images easier
    * First let's add the links to our images as a list in the same location we added our `site_name` variable:
  ```